Want to take quizzes and track your credits?

 Developed in collaboration with

-Develop a registry.
+Develop a Registry

 How can I manage my patient panel if my practice does not have an EHR or a separate patient registry program?

-Start with staff members who are energized and can act as champions for change.
+Start with team members who are energized and can act as champions for change.
 When they enthusiastically motivate patients to receive needed immunizations or get screening tests, they can win over those in your practice who are reluctant to change.
-You will know that the culture is changing when you no longer hear your staff saying, “These are the doctor's patients,” but instead saying, “These are our patients.”
+You will know that the culture is changing when you no longer hear your team saying, “These are the doctor's patients,” but instead saying, “These are our patients.”

 Use this document to learn how to identify care gaps within a chronic care registry.